 Logistics Before You Arrive

-Getting there: tram 14 to Rembrandtplein, then 4 minutes’ walk south.
-Or walk 15 minutes from Dam Square.
+Getting there: tram 14 to Rembrandtplein, 4 minutes’ walk south.
+Or 15 minutes’ walk from Dam Square.

-Bag policy: small bags and backpacks fine.
-There’s a free locker if your bag is larger.
+Bag policy: small bags fine.
+Free locker for anything larger.

-Clothing: the rooms are kept at room temperature, so coats and jackets are fine to carry.
+Clothing: rooms kept at room temp so coats are fine to carry.
 No dress code.

 Food and drink: not allowed inside.
-The venue has a small bar in the exit area with drinks, coffee, and snacks — cash and card accepted.
+Small bar in the exit area — drinks, coffee, snacks, cash and card both accepted.

-Wheelchair accessibility: the whole venue is step-free but some rooms have pressure-sensitive floor sections that can feel odd.
-Email the venue ahead of time if you need specific accommodations.
+Wheelchair accessibility: venue is step-free, but some rooms have pressure-sensitive floor sections that can feel odd.
+Email ahead for specific accommodations.

 Photography

-Photos are allowed everywhere — no flash.
-Phone cameras do a better job of capturing the rooms than you might expect, especially in night mode.
-Some tips:
+Photos allowed everywhere — no flash.
+Phone cameras actually handle the rooms better than you’d expect, especially in night mode.
+Specific tips:

 Turn off HDR.
-The low light confuses it.
-You’ll get over-processed shots that don’t match what your eye sees.
+Low light confuses it; you get over-processed shots that don’t match what your eye sees.

-Use a wide lens.
-Many of the rooms are more impressive when you can show the scale.
-Your iPhone’s 0.5x lens works well here.
+Use wide-angle.
+Many rooms are more impressive at scale. iPhone 0.5x lens works well.

 Hold still.
 Low light = slow shutter = handshake blur.
-Brace against a wall if you want crisp shots.
+Brace against a wall for crisp shots.

 Don’t film long videos.
-The battery drains fast in low light, and the audio doesn’t capture well anyway.
-Short clips plus stills works better.
+Battery drains fast, audio doesn’t capture well.
+Short clips plus stills work better.

 Both sell out regularly.
-Which one is right for you?
+Which one’s right for you?

-Pick AMAZE if: you like electronic music, you want rooms that change around you, you’re on a date night, you want something that feels closer to a nightclub than a museum.
+Pick AMAZE if: you like electronic music; you want rooms that change around you; date night; you want something that feels closer to a nightclub than a museum.

-Pick Fabrique des Lumières if: you want recognisable art (Monet, Van Gogh, Klimt, Dutch Masters), you want a narrative and story, you prefer orchestral music to electronic, you’re going with parents or older visitors.
-Our dedicated Fabrique guide has the current exhibitions.
+Pick Fabrique des Lumières if: you want recognisable art (Monet, Van Gogh, Klimt, Dutch Masters); you want narrative and story; you prefer orchestral to electronic; you’re going with parents or older visitors.
+Our Fabrique guide has exhibition details.

-WONDR is much more kid-friendly and photo-friendly.
-Think giant ball pit, Lego-themed rooms, a bouncy-castle sensibility.
-AMAZE is dimmer, more sophisticated, less about “everyone take a photo here” and more about immersion.
+WONDR is more kid-friendly and photo-friendly.
+Think giant ball pit, Lego rooms, bouncy-castle sensibility.
+AMAZE is dimmer, more sophisticated, less “everyone take a photo here” and more about immersion.

 Ages 13-17: either works; teens often prefer AMAZE for the night-out feel.